Millions face low pay,no pay poverty

 Households in fuel poverty will see funding decline from £1.2 billion to £879 million in 2013, the report warns.

-The study was commissioned by the Energy Bill Revolution, which points out that at the same time the Treasury will be levying more than £2 billion in carbon taxes from consumer bills to account for the pollution caused by generating electricity.
+the Energy Bill Revolution, which points out that at the same time the Treasury will be levying more than £2 billion in carbon taxes from consumer bills to account for the pollution caused by generating electricity.

 http://www.standard.co.uk/news/uk/more-families-struggling-to-pay-heating-after-government-cuts-8359950.html